NSkelsey/protocol/formats.md

 Data
 ----
-We have defined a format that describes how to store data in a bitcoin transaction
+We have defined a format that describes how to store objects in a bitcoin transaction.
 To store data a transaction must contain an OP_RETURN where all subsequent txouts are used for storage.
 Everything above that OP_RETURN is ignored.
 (So change outputs can be specified above)

+An object is encoded as a block of txouts.
+The header gives enough information for the object to be decoded from the following txouts.
+Since data encoding formats are likely to change all datatypes are versioned with corresponding headers that provide extra information about that object.
+Allowing us to reconstruct it elsewhere.

 NOTE var:int means variable var requires int bytes of space.